 The virtual histology slide box provides an introduction to the histology of general tissue types and specific organ systems.
 Each specimen is accompanied by a caption that provides information on staining, magnification, and the structures shown.
 Virtual microscopy is provided in cooperation with Smart Zoom.
-Complementary to this Learning Card, the contains numerous images of captioned histopathological specimens with the same virtual microscopy feature.
+Complementary to this Article, the contains numerous images of captioned histopathological specimens with the same virtual microscopy feature.

 General histology distinguishes between four basic types of animal tissue.